murpg/barbecue-barcode-poc/readme.md

 This is a POC to run Barbecue Barcode in Adobe ColdFusion or Lucee.

 Just open a shell inside the folder that you unzipped.
 Now run this Commandbox command.
+If you are not familiar with COmmandbox you can read about it here. https://www.ortussolutions.com/products/commandbox
+And no you do not need ColdBox to use this product.
+It gives you a server.
+AND SO MUCH MORE...
 ```
 box
 server start --console